 The River & The Spirits

-If you look closely during your Irrawaddy river cruise, you may be able to spot the occasional floating shrine dedicated to U Shin Gyi, Myanmar’s main water deity.
+If you look closely during your Irrawaddy river cruise, you may spot the occasional floating shrine dedicated to U Shin Gyi, Myanmar’s main water deity.
 U Shin Gyi is one of Burmese culture’s many Nats, or terrestrial spirits that play a significant role in the country’s spiritual traditions.
 Though animistic in nature, Nat worship has coexisted alongside Theravada Buddhism for the past one thousand years.

 Supposedly, U Shin Gyi was a very troubled youth.
 This all ended when he happened to come face to face with the Buddha himself.
 He was granted instant enlightenment on the condition that he watch over the Irrawaddy to ensure the safe travels of the river’s many boats and fisherman.